-Tell your doctor as soon as possible if you do not feel well while you are taking cefaclor or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking cefaclor or if you have any questions or concerns.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.

 All medicines can have side effects.
 Sometimes they are serious but most of the time they are not.

-Tell your doctor if you notice any of the following:
+Tell your doctor or pharmacist if you notice any of the following and they worry you.